- Migrants' use of the private rented sector

 - Anyone else authorised to live in the accommodation by the agreement.

 - Anyone else living in the accommodation even if not named in the agreement, if the agreement allows it.
-So this would cover, for example, a partner or friend who moved in after the agreement, unless the landlord can prove that ‘reasonable enquiries’ were made about who would be living in the home before the person moved in and so s/he did not know that they were there.
-‘House guests’ are covered only if they pay rent.
+So this would cover, for example, a partner or friend who moved in after the agreement (although the landlord will not have committed a criminal offence if they can prove that ‘reasonable enquiries’ were made about who would be living in the home before the person moved in and so s/he did not know that the person without a right to rent was going to be in occupation).

 How does it work?